Best Practices when Deploying an Active Directory

 More Architecture Tips

-Separate users and computers
+- Separate users and computers into different OUs.

-Create an OU for security groups
+- Create dedicated OUs for security groups and servers.

 Summary